 A realtor survey can be a powerful business-building tool, and setting up a survey campaign doesn’t have to be difficult.
-A tool like BirdEye’s customer survey designer lets you create your own engaging surveys that can improve not only your own knowledge and local reputation, but also help you identify and connect with prospective clients.
+Birdeye’s customer survey designer lets you create your own engaging surveys that can improve not only your own knowledge and local reputation, but also help you identify and connect with prospective clients.

 Find out how Birdeye can help you collect more customer feedback.